I’m a coach, a mother, a daughter, a granddaughter, a sister and friend, and most importantly, I’m a woman.

 People think (and say) that I'm fearless.
 I'm not fearless, I am scared every single step of the way, but I won't let it stop me from going down a path that I feel drawn to, because, for me, the alternative (not doing it) is unthinkable.

 When my precious daughter left home last year, I decided to spread my wings and go and see more of the world.
-After living in a small town in Yorkshire for most of my life, I'm now living in Asia - I continue to 'feel the fear and do it anyway' daily.
+After living in a small town in Yorkshire for most of my life, I went to Asia, specifically Vietnam, Thailand and Malaysia, on my own, for a year - I continue to 'feel the fear and do it anyway' daily.

 If I can do it, you can do it too.
 Anything you want, anything you put your mind to, you can do it.